clark-pan/Symbols_WDYK/script.md

 ## Object as keys ##

-Now since you can use variables to access values, what would happen if you tried to use an something other than a string to store the value, like, an object.
+Now since you can use variables to access values, what would happen if you tried to use something other than a string to store the value, like, an object.

 (next)